PDP-10/its/README.md

 Currently, basic TCP network support is in the build, in addition to both a TELNET/SUPDUP server, and both TELNET and SUPDUP clients.
 Additionally, both an FTP server and client are included.
+Chaosnet TELNET and FTP (CHTN and CFTP), but this requires support and configuration in the emulator to actually use.

-Other network services will appear in a subsequent release.
+Other network services will appear in subsequent releases.

 The KLH10 dskdmp.ini file has an IP address (192.168.1.100) and gateway IP address (192.168.0.45) configured for the ITS system.
 The IP address